favourokodogbe/CS132-Projects/README.md

 Hello!
-My name is Favour Okodogbe and I am a junior at Caltech studying Computer Science and Information and Data Science.
+My name is Favour Okodogbe and I am a senior at Caltech studying Computer Science and Information and Data Science.
 I have a passion for Web Development and Data Science with experience in both from classes and internships.
 Please reach out to me at feokodogbe4@gmail.com if you have any questions!